Our Essential Services

 Keep in mind that once you have determined which type of visa is appropriate for your situation, you will usually not be able to apply for it unless your employer petitions for your stay.
 The petition document is called form I-129 and the filing fee is 460 USD.

-Unfortunately for self-employed workers, the US does not have any specific visa options for them.
-The government does not run any specialized programs for self-employed people that wish to enter the country.
+Unfortunately for self-employed workers, the US does not have any specific visa options.

 If you need a business visa for a short-term stay, look into the type B visitor visa that allows you to stay in the country for under six months.
 The Visa Waiver Program might also be an option if your country of origin is on the list of eligible nationalities.